ecesatilmis/task/task/README.md

 ## Environment Variables

-The PostgreSQL service uses the following environment variables, set in the .env file or docker-compose.yaml:
+The PostgreSQL service uses the following environment variables, set in the docker-compose.yaml:

   ```env